Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Existence of a solution to MP1

 Hence by Aldous's tightness criterion (see \cite{Aldous1978}), the claim follows. \gdm

-\subsection{Proof of Proposition~\ref{prop:2}(ii): Martingale problem for limit points}
+\subsection{Proof of Proposition~\ref{P3.2}(ii): Martingale problem for limit points}

-In the previous subsection, we proved that $(\apX^{m})_{m\in \N}$ is tight in $D_{\LBE}$ and is hence relatively compact by Prohorov's theorem.
-Let $X$ be an arbitrary limit point of that sequence.
-Then there exists a subsequence $(X^{m_k})_{k\in\N}$ such that
+In the previous subsection, we proved that the sequence of laws of $(\apmX)_{m\in \N}$ is tight in $D_{\LBE}$ and is hence relatively compact by Prohorov's theorem.
+Let $X$ be a process who's law is an arbitrary limit point of that sequence.
+Then there exists a subsequence $(\apv{X}{m_k})_{k\in\N}$ such that

 weakly in $D_{\LBE}$.
 In order to ease the notation, in this section we will assume that the sequences $(\ve_m)_{m\in\N}$ and $(S_m)_{m\in\N}$ were chosen such that